anshuln2/scalable-fingerprinting-of-llms/README.md

         ```

 2. **Generate Fingerprints (if needed)** 🔑
-      - Run the following command with apt flagsto generate fingerprints:
+      - Run the following command with appropriate flags to generate fingerprints:
         ```bash
         python generate_finetuning_data.py
         ```